aurimas13/Revenue-Forecast/README.md

 ```
 4. The script will preprocess the data, train the ARIMA, LSTM, and Prophet models, and evaluate their performance.
 5. The results will be displayed, including visualizations of the model predictions and a comparison of their performance metrics. -->

+# Project Structure

+The project is organized as follows:

+- `app.py`: The main Flask API file that initializes the ARIMA model and sets up the /forecast endpoint.
+- `Monthly_Revenue_Forecast.py`: This module contains functions for preprocessing the data, making predictions using the ARIMA model, and creating and saving the ARIMA model.
+`arima_results.pkl`: The saved ARIMA model.
+`requirements.txt`: The list of required packages for the project.

+# Docker

+To build & run docker do these commands:
+`docker build -t tracker .` & `docker run --name tracker_docker -p 5000:5000 tracker`

+To run the app then go and follow what is said at [Installation](#installation).

 # Results